rumstil/eqlogparser/readme.md

 This is an EverQuest log file parser application that can scan an Everquest log file and generate fight summaries to help players analyze their gameplay.

-There are 3 projects in this repository.
+There are 4 projects in this repository.
 All require the .net core 3.1 SDK to compile:

 The **LogSync** project is a windows app that is used to collect and send log parses to the www.raidloot.com/logs website for sharing with group and guild members.
 It has just enough of a user interface to let you see basic fight info, but it's meant to be used alongside the website.

-The **Sample** project is a console app to demonstrate some minimalist usage of the parser without any UI getting in the way.
+The **Sample** project is a console app to demonstrate some minimalist usage of the parser.

+The **RetroLog** is DOS-like green screen based parser app.
+Probably more fun than useful.
+It just needs some MUD elements to go full meta.

-The **EQLogParser** project is a .NET library containing all the parsing code without any UI.
-It can be used in a console app, WinForms/WPF app or even a web app by anyone else that wants to build their own parser with a nicer UI.
+The **EQLogParser** project is a .NET library containing parsing code without any UI.
+All projects in this repository use this to do their parsing.

 # Web Based Parser